Chippewa-Levy-Committee/blog/_posts/2022-10-27-how-the-turf-was-funded.md

 | Other Repairs (sod/reseeding, fertilizer, etc.) | \$5,000 |
 | **The total annual cost to maintain** | **\$22,500** |

-Let's assume that our soccer and football teams have one game where a grass field would have to be relocated but a turf field would not, bringing the economic impact annually to \$25,500.
+Let's assume that our soccer and football teams have one game where they could not play on a grass field and would have to be relocated to a turf field.
+This would add an additional negative economic impact of \$3,000, bringing the overall economic impact annually to \$25,500.

 **It would take approximately eight years to recoup the investment.**
 Considering the lifespan of such fields is typically ten years or more,